sentryco/GAMigration/README.md

 - Handle various error cases and edge scenarios in your parsing logic.

 ## Solution
-- ProtoBuf wrapper for the to extract the data from a string
+- ProtoBuf wrapper for to extract the data from a string
 - Export the classic OTP format
 - Guard against errors with comprehensive unit-tests